g40st/Strichliste/README.md

    6) At the first deployment you have to deploy the .war file by hand.
 Use the build-in manager.
 This manager is avaliable under <IP_ADDRESS>:8080/manager/html.
 Then go to "WAR file to deploy" and select the .war file to deploy it.

 ## Using
-  Use your Browser and go to "http://<IP_ADDRESS>:8080/strichliste/#"
+  Use your browser and go to "http://<IP_ADDRESS>:8080/strichliste/#"

 ## Nice To Know